-HR is responsible for the key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
-Through the actions of HR, ethical behaviours can gain credibility and become 'business as usual' for the way organisations run.
-With its expertise in change management and internal communications, and by working in partnership with those responsible for ethical performance within their organisation, HR can help to integrate ethics into the following organisational processes:
+The HR and people profession is responsible for key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
+With its expertise in change management and internal communications, and by working in partnership with those responsible for ethical performance within their organisation, the profession can help to integrate ethics into the following organisational processes:

 - Recruitment and induction.